Skip to Content

 1. What is a Cuban Sandwich?
 A sandwich made by CUBANS!
 The ingredients inside a Cuban sandwich are simple: ham, roasted pork, Swiss cheese, pickles, mustard, and if you’re in Tampa, salami.

-4. What bread should a cuban sandwich be served on.
-You can find cuban breads in a cuban bakery.
-However, we chose to serve our cubanos on our Cuban Medianoche Bread.
-You could also substitute with a long, soft baguette, French or Italian breads as long as they’re not crusty.
+4. What is the best bread for a Cuban Sandwich?
+You can find Cuban bread in a Cuban bakery.
+We chose to serve our Cubanos on our Pan Cubano Bread.
+You could also substitute our sweet eggy Medianoche Bread Recipe or with a long, soft baguette, or French or Italian breads as long as they’re not crusty.

-5. What kind of ham for a cuban sandwich?
+5. What is the best ham for a Cuban sandwich?
 Sweet cured or smoked ham, Serrano, or bolo ham.
-I used honey ham which contrasted nicely with the tangy mustard and pickles and the sweet cuban bread.
+I used honey ham which contrasted nicely with the tangy mustard and pickles and the sweet Cuban bread.

 6. What to serve with Cuban Sandwiches?
-Rice and beans, fried plantains or french fries.
-Not veggetables or a lettuce salad!
+Rice and beans, Cuban Black Beans, fried plantains, or french fries.
+Not vegetables or a lettuce salad!
+Oh and a Cuban Rum Cake.

 7. Alternatives for a panini press?